Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/08-n-body-simulator/README.md

 Source: [GRAPE-6: Massively-Parallel Special-Purpose Computer for Astrophysical Particle Simulations](https://academic.oup.com/pasj/article/55/6/1163/2056223)

 ### System Design Overview
-The N-Body Simulator is implemented on an `XCVC1902 Versal ACAP` device on the VCK190 board.
-It consists of PL HLS datamover kernels from the Vitis Utility Library (`m2s_x2` and `s2m_x4`), custom HLS kernels that enable packet switching (`packet_sender` and `packet_receiver`), and a 400 tile AI Engine design.
+The N-Body Simulator is implemented on an `XCVC1902 AMD Versal Adaptive SoC` device on the VCK190 board.
+It consists of PL HLS datamover kernels from the AMD Vitis Utility Library (`m2s_x2` and `s2m_x4`), custom HLS kernels that enable packet switching (`packet_sender` and `packet_receiver`), and a 400 tile AI Engine design.
 Additionaly, the design consists of host applications that enable the entire design, verify the data coming out of the AI Engine, and run the design for multiple timesteps.

 ![alt text](images/System_diagram.PNG)